Hair loss or thinning can happen seemingly out of nowhere, or when starting or stopping a nutrient, or from stress or trauma.

 Most thermostats in houses have a metal spring in them, and as the temperature increases in the room, the metal spring expands, which tells the air conditioner to turn on.
 As the AC runs, the temperature of the room decreases, which causes the spring to shrink, and the AC turns off.

-The proteins and other similar components that our cells make all day are almost like little springs, and if the body temperature is incorrect due to the thyroid not functioning properly, these springs are put together wrong, because there are thousands of unexpected deviations.
+The proteins and other similar components that our cells make all day are almost like little springs, and if the body temperature is incorrect due to the metabolism not functioning properly, these springs are put together wrong because there are thousands of unexpected deviations.

 So sometimes when someone finds what their body needs in order to run their thyroid properly, the temperature normalizes and the proteins now function correctly, so hair growth resumes.
 Other times, as we find nutrients that allow our endocrine system to begin functioning, we get a little out of balance as things start changing.
 This can be a good indication that we have other situations to look into, like stomach acid as one example.